klaudiaZF/sig-security/security-committer-pathway.md

 ## Active Contributions

-- Answer security-related questions from developers that they bring to you via Teams Chat, email, or any other communication channel.
+- Answer security-related questions from developers that they bring to you via [Eclipse Matrix Space](https://matrix.to/#/#automotive.tractusx:matrix.eclipse.org), email, or any other communication channel.

 - Conduct security code reviews in Pull Requests (PRs), engaging in discussions to enhance security aspects.